Picatout/Boardview/readme.md

 * **Add Component...** to open **Components** dialog.

-These 2 items mouse displacement.
+These 2 items reduce mouse displacement.
 No need to go to the toolbar anymore.

 ### 2021-12-27